(Video version can be found on my Facebook page – Peggy Smith Wellness – January 24th, 2019)

 A body cannot be healed without adequate digestion.
 Bone broth helps restore a digestive foundation, preparing our bodies to become medicine-making machines by restoring the gut to a state in which it can absorb more of the key vitamins, minerals, and nutrients from the other foods we eat throughout the day.
 But that’s not all bone broth does!
 We also sing its praises for its role in improving joint mobility, muscle recovery, and having anti-inflammatory properties.
 For bone broth to have these therapeutic benefits pure ingredients are essential, and when it comes to bones, this means pasture-raised antibiotic free sources from farms with ethical practices and no GMO feed.
 Drinking bone broth daily and making it a part of a lifestyle is a wise move in the direction of optimal wellness and deep nourishment and it helps support farms that take the time and care to raise animals that can support this part of the health and wellness movement.

 Knowledge of the positive effects of drinking bone broth regularly is spreading like wildfire as it reemerges as a staple food source around the globe.
-I have made bone broth from scratch a couple of times with good success.
-I did this by getting myself out to the farmers market on Saturday and shopping from one of the vendors I discovered carries all the necessary parts of chickens that have been raised organically and without any hormones.
-But most weeks I end up buying my broth from the grocery store, and after doing my homework, my go to brand is BonaFide.
+I now make bone broth from scratch just about every weekend and it easily fits into my super busy routine.
+I get myself out to the farmers market on Saturday and shop from one of the vendors I discovered carries all the necessary parts of chickens that have been raised organically and without any hormones.
+If I travel on the weekend or for some reason can’t get around to making broth, I can buy it at the store.
+After doing my homework, my go to brand is BonaFide which you will find in the freezer section at just about any major grocery store.
 I also have considered purchasing it online from the folks at bonebroth.com where they quick ship it to you in such a way to keep it frozen in transit (but unless you place a big order to avoid the shipping costs, this will be an expensive way to go).
 Or, after listening to the Doctors Farmacy podcast I’ve included the link to, I want to try Brodo who cold ships to 37 states for free.

 Most of the “bone broths” you find on the shelf in boxes that have been sitting there for who knows how long, are not going to contain the iron, vitamins A and K, zinc, collagen, gelatin, potassium, magnesium, calcium, not to mention the valuable amino acids like proline, glutamine and arginine that will be found in a well prepared clean bone broth.
 It’s not possible to say exactly how much of the above nutrients you will get out of a particular batch of bone broth, since this depends in great degree on the type and quantity of the bones and tissues that went into it, but you can feel confident if you are drinking bone broth on the regular, you will be getting a good healthy dose of these vitamins and minerals, amino acids and other nutrients so vital to our well-being.